IBM-Cloud/docs-services/services/InfluxData/index.md

 	![InfluxCloud plan picker](images/01-plan-picker.png)

-2. Record the admin credentials during the InfluxCloud cluster creation flow, these will be used later for the "Username" and "Password" fields in the Bluemix InfluxCloud service creation page.
+2. Record the admin credentials during the InfluxCloud cluster creation flow, these will be used later for the "Username" and "Password" fields in the {{site.data.keyword.Bluemix_notm}} InfluxCloud service creation page.

 	![InfluxCloud credential form](images/02-credentials-form.png)